-The Utah Beef Council (UBC) is a non-profit organization charged with the promotion and marketing of beef and beef products in Utah.
+The Utah Beef Council (UBC) is an independent state agency charged with the promotion and marketing of beef and beef products in Utah.
 The UBC is funded by the beef checkoff program, a $1.50 per head assessment on the sale of cattle.
 Checkoff dollars are used to increase beef demand through programs of promotion, research and education.
-The organization is directed by an 11-member board of cattlemen who represent the state's cattle producers.
+The organization is directed by a 10-member board of cattlemen and women who represent the state's cattle producers.

 Where Can Checkoff Dollars Be Invested?

 Promotion - Encompasses advertising, merchandising, new product development and promotional partnerships with restaurants and supermarkets designed to stimulate sales of beef and veal in the marketplace.

 Research - Provides the foundation for checkoff-funded activity.
 Information and promotion projects are developed based on consumer, nutrition, beef safety and product enhancement research.